Joe Harris (basketball): Sophomore season

 In the season-opening game against South Carolina State, Harris recorded 13 points, 6 rebounds and 4 assists in a 75–38 win.
-At the Cavaliers’ first of three Paradise Jam tournament games, Harris scored 13 points, grabbed 6 rebounds and gave 3 assists in a 55–57 losing effort against TCU.
-However, the Cavaliers defeated the Drexel Dragons and the Drake Bulldogs on their second and third games, by 49–35 and 60–52, respectively.
+At the Cavaliers' first of three Paradise Jam tournament games, Harris scored 13 points, grabbed 6 rebounds and gave 3 assists in a 55–57 losing effort against TCU.
+However, the Cavaliers defeated Drexel and Drake in their second and third games, 49–35 and 60–52, respectively.
 Harris scored 12 points against the Dragons and 18 points against the Bulldogs.
-At the 2011 ACC–Big Ten Challenge, he scored 18 points, grabbed 7 rebounds and had a season-high 4 steals against the Michigan Wolverines, winning by 70–58.
-Harris tied his ACC career-high 19 points and his career-high 5 three-pointers in 65–61 win against the Clemson Tigers.
+At the 2011 ACC–Big Ten Challenge, he scored 18 points, grabbed 7 rebounds and had a season-high 4 steals against Michigan, winning by 70–58.
+Harris tied his ACC career-high 19 points and his career-high 5 three-pointers in 65–61 win against Clemson.
 On February 25, Harris recorded 12 points, 5 rebounds, 3 assists and a career-high 3 blocks against North Carolina in a 51–54 losing effort.
 The Cavaliers were defeated by NC State, 64–67, in the quarterfinals of the 2012 ACC tournament.
 Harris helped lead the Cavaliers to the 2012 NCAA tournament, the program's first tournament bid under Bennett and first since 2007.
-However, they were eliminated by the Florida Gators, 45–71, in the second round.
+However, they were eliminated by Florida, 45–71, in the second round.
 The Cavaliers ended their season with a 9–7 conference record and a 22–10 overall record.

 Harris fractured a bone in his left hand during a game against North Carolina on February 11.
 He still played in all of the remaining games of the season, but with a padded wrap wrapped around his hand.
 He also suffered a concussion in a game against Florida State on March 1, when an opposing player, Bernard James, accidentally elbowed the side of his head.
 Both men were fighting for the rebound, and both fell to the ground after the aforementioned hit.
 He was also unintentionally kicked in the stomach when James moved to get up, causing himself to be ejected.
 Harris was cleared to play in the next game.

-Harris upped his scoring to 11.3 per game – second on the team to All-American Mike Scott.
+Harris upped his scoring to 11.3 per game—second on the team to All-American Mike Scott.
 He also averaged 30.3 minutes and 3.9 rebounds per game.
 He shot 44.2% from the field, 38.0% from the three-point range and 77.2% from the free throw line, and was named to the All-State second team.